Differences Between Data Science and Machine Learning

 Data Collection and Cleaning

 Data scientists collect and clean data to assure its accuracy and reliability.
-This involves handling missing numbers, resolving outliers, and transforming raw data to usable format.
+This involves handling missing numbers, resolving outliers, and transforming raw data to a usable format.
+Enrolling in Data Science Courses in Bangalore can help you master these essential data preprocessing techniques.

 Exploratory Data Analysis (EDA)